skupperproject/refdog/input/resources/overview.md

 - Where do resources go in Kubernetes?
 - Where do they go in non-Kube?
 FS location.  system apply.
 - You can use the CLI do these things.
+- On Kubernetes, use kubectl apply and delete.
+On Docker, Podman, and Linux, use skupper system apply and delete.

 #### Common properties